Good Teacher, what shall I do that I may inherit eternal life?" Jesus said to him, "Why do you call me good? No one is good but God alone.

 My Teaching is not mine, but His who sent me.
 If any man's will is to do His will, he shall know whether the teaching is from God or whether I am speaking on my own authority.
 He who speaks on his own authority seeks his own glory but he who seeks the glory of him who sent him is true, and in him there is no falsehood.
 (John 7:16-18).

 Jesus said many times that his teaching and his words were not his own but the Father's who sent him.
 Jesus responds to being called "Good Teacher" by asking the man why he called him "Good" when he called him "Good Teacher."
 As Jesus himself declared, "My teaching is not mine."
-In other words, the context is not about being morally good versus morally bad, but about why Jesus is a "Good Teacher."
-Jesus was a good teacher because God the Father was the source of this teaching.
+In other words, the context is not about being intrinsically good versus bad with respect to morality, but about why Jesus is a "Good Teacher."
+Jesus was a good teacher because the things he taught were not his own but God's.
 His teaching was not his own teaching but his Father's.
 This good thing came from God.
 In other words, Jesus is not taking credit for his teaching since it is the Father's teaching.
 No one is good but God alone.
 But because he says that only God is the source of such good things, he IS effectively indicating he is not God by making this statement.

-Jesus clearly denies he is God here in this verse.
+Jesus clearly denies he is God here in this verse by insisting only God is good.
+Since there is only one God, his God, Jesus was necessarily referring to HIS God.
 Being addressed as "GOOD Teacher," Jesus responds that no one is GOOD but God alone.
 He is responding to being called "Good TEACHER."
 Hence, the subject matter is not moral goodness but his good teaching.
 Jesus tells us many times his words and his teaching were not his own but the Father's who sent him.
 By contrasting himself with God, and by saying no one is good but God alone with respect to his teachings, Jesus was denying that he is God.

 It is written in the prophets, "And they shall all be taught by God."
 Everyone who has heard and learned from the Father, comes to me.
 John 6:45